 Luckily, he was never sued, but even if he had been, we were protected by our agreement.

 In most cases, you don’t have to worry about such blatant copyright infringement.
 The kind of infringement that you’re more likely to encounter is in the form of photos that your client pulled off of a Google image search and included in the assets to go on his new website.
+You may also encounter infringement in terms of text content.

 If you are not indemnified against such copyright infringement, you could be found liable in some jurisdictions.
 You should have some sort of clause that protects you in case your client provides you with copyright-infringing assets.